-- e) Sport BOP will gather any additional evidence deemed appropriate to the complaint. - f) The Principal of the school or body against whom the complaint has been made will be notified in writing of the details of the complaint including the school, organisation or person bringing the complaint and the details of evidence provided. - g) The Principal receiving notice of the complaint will be asked to provide a written response to the Sport BOP Rangatahi Strategic Director within 72 hours of the complaint being transmitted. - h) The Rangatahi Strategic Director will then and where necessary in consultation with the PMG Chair, determine how the complaint is to be processed and advise the involved parties accordingly.
+- e) Sport BOP will gather any additional evidence deemed appropriate to the complaint. - f) If required, the Principal of the school or body against whom the complaint has been made will be notified in writing of the details of the complaint including the school, organisation or person bringing the complaint and the details of evidence provided. - g) If the above point is enacted, the Principal receiving notice of the complaint will be asked to provide a written response to the Sport BOP Rangatahi Strategic Director within 72 hours of the complaint being transmitted.

+h) The Rangatahi Strategic Director will then and where necessary in consultation with the PMG Chair, determine how the complaint is to be processed and advise the involved parties accordingly.